EvgeniyShchoka/Transcriptomics-Tumor-infiltrating-MemoryBCells/README.md

 [**8_batch_correction_of_B_cells_and_clusterization.R**](/Single-cell/R_scripts/8_batch_correction_of_B_cells_and_clusterization.R)

-For batch correction the {canonical correlation analysis](https://www.nature.com/articles/nbt.4096) (CCA) with previous filtering of patients by cell number was used.
-After batch correcton clustering was carried out using 1000 variable features, 20 dimensions and the resolution of 0,5.
+For batch correction the [canonical correlation analysis](https://www.nature.com/articles/nbt.4096) (CCA) with previous filtering of patients by cell number was used.
+After batch correcton clustering was carried out using 1000 variable features, 20 dimensions and the resolution of 0,6.
+During this stage only memory B cells were selected for further analysis.

 <p align="center">
     <img src="https://github.com/EvgeniyShchoka/Transcriptomics-of-IgA-IgG-TIL-B/blob/master/Single-cell/Graphs_png/8_Barplot_patients_without_integration.png"  width=45% height=45%/>